lloydlegaspi/DFA-Based-Approach-for-Skill-Matching-in-Resume-Screening/README.md

 ## Limitations of the Prototype
 - Simple Matching Logic: The current DFA checks for word-level matches, meaning skills that are not exact word matches (e.g., "Pythonic" or "Microsoft Word") may be overlooked.
-- No Case Sensitivity Handling: The matching process assumes the case matches exactly (e.g., "python" will not match "Python").
 - PDF Text extraction may not be accurate as spaces, white spaces and other invisible characters may be detected